rnkn/olivetti/README.md

 ![screenshot](https://github.com/rnkn/olivetti/raw/master/screenshots/01.png)

-Pictured: *Big Fish* by John August using using text body width of 66 (top, also using [Fountain Mode]), lorem ipsum text using text body width of 80 (bottom)
+Pictured: *Big Fish* by John August using text body width of 66 (top, also using [Fountain Mode]), lorem ipsum text using text body width of 80 (bottom)